ccollicutt-sysdigorg/kraken-hunter-toronto/docs/modules/runtime-threat-detection/runtime-threat-detection-cloud/index.md

 ## Runtime Threat Detection and CloudTrail

-Sysdig's Runtime Threat Detection is not limited to your Linux Kernel Syscalls and Kubernetes Audit trail - it can also do agentless runtime threat detection against AWS CloudTrail (as well as Azure, GCP, Okta, Entra ID and GitHub - with more coming all the time)!
+Sysdig's Runtime Threat Detection is not limited to your Linux Kernel Syscalls and Kubernetes Audit trail--it can also do agentless runtime threat detection against AWS CloudTrail (as well as Azure, GCP, Okta, Entra ID and GitHub--with more coming all the time)!

 When we say agentless, we mean that the Falco watching your CloudTrail is run by Sysdig in our SaaS backend for you.
-You optionally *could* run an agent in your account called the [Cloud Connector](https://docs.sysdig.com/en/docs/installation/sysdig-secure/connect-cloud-accounts/aws/agent-based-with-ciem/) as well - but most customers now prefer that Sysdig does this for them as-a-service without an agent.

-Let's have a quick look at an AWS CloudTrail detection - and why covering both your EKS and AWS environments is important.